bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/gi-mapping.rst

 So it is highly probable that you don't need to develop a custom mapping module.
 Please check *Simple* mapping module (``Kernel/GenericInterface/Mapping/Simple.pm``) and its on-line documentation before continue.

-If *Simple* mapping module does not match your needs then we will show how to develop a new mapping backend.
-Each mapping backend has to implement these subroutines:
+If *Simple* mapping module does not match your needs then we will show how to develop a new mapping back end.
+Each mapping back end has to implement these subroutines:

 -  ``new``
 -  ``Map``

 We should implement each one of this methods in order to be able to map the data in the communication, handled either by the requester or provider.
-All mapping backends are handled by the mapping module (``Kernel/GenericInterface/Mapping.pm``).
+All mapping back ends are handled by the mapping module (``Kernel/GenericInterface/Mapping.pm``).

 Mapping Code Example